2026 calendar - June 2026

 January: start with the longest trial

-Time the Hulu trial to start on January 1 specifically.
+Time the Amazon Prime trial to start on January 1 specifically.
 Late-December signup risks billing into mid-January with cancel pressure during the holiday season.
 Early January signup gives the cleanest 30-day window aligned to a calendar month.

-For households with student status, substitute Amazon Prime Student for a 6-month free trial rather than the 30-day adult trial.
+If you have student status, you can substitute Amazon Prime Student for a 6-month free trial rather than the 30-day adult trial used in January.
 This consumes the Prime Student window early in the year but extends the free runway substantially.
 The Student version is covered on the student streaming discounts page.

 April through August: niche-streamer rotation

-April: Crunchyroll's 14-day anime trial paired with HIDIVE's 7-day trial gives 21 days of anime coverage right as the spring simulcast season debuts.
+April: Crunchyroll's 7-day anime trial paired with HIDIVE's 7-day trial gives 14 days of anime coverage right as the spring simulcast season debuts.
 Coverage on the anime streaming free trials page.

-May: MUBI's 30-day trial covers Cannes Film Festival, which runs late May, and includes the arthouse and indie cinema catalogue MUBI is known for.
-The 30-day window is unusually generous for an arthouse service.
+May: MUBI's 7-day trial covers part of the Cannes Film Festival window, which runs late May, and includes the arthouse and indie cinema catalogue MUBI is known for.
+Note that the 30-day MUBI offer applies to students; the standard new-subscriber trial is 7 days.

 June: BritBox 7-day, Acorn TV 7-day, MHz Choice 7-day stacked across the month.
 British and European drama.
 The British TV free trials page covers all three.